Part 6: The skill tool and prompt injection

 The missing piece

-Now the agent has a skill tool, but it still does not know when to
+Now the agent has a skill tool, but it still doesn't know when to call it.
+If

-call it.
-If you test with a greeting now, the model can respond normally
+you test with a greeting now, the model responds normally and doesn't load the

-without loading the hello skill because nothing tells it that the skill
+hello skill, because nothing tells it that the skill exists.

 - In the